 At Bluecatpaper, we use secondary by-products.
 We do not recycle mill paper.
 We make our paper from materials such as cotton rags, linen rags, discarded plat fiber, coffee husk, etc.

 This is different from recycled paper as we don’t use tree paper for the process.
-The resultant paper is chemical free, saves water and is helpful in reducing secondary waste
+The resultant is chemical free paper, saves water and is helpful in reducing secondary waste

 We make paper without chemicals, therefore this results in eco-friendly decomposing that is not harmful to the environment